Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 6. History of the United States

-4. Humanities 201 (History Track) counts as a 200-level history course, although it does not fulfill the area requirements listed above.
+4. History 460 may count as a 200-level history course, although it does not fulfill one of the area requirements listed above.

 Printed from: https://catalog.rhodes.edu/programs-study/history/requirements-minor-history